Everything you ever wanted to know about Capital Radio.

 Capital Radio is one of the best-known channels in UK history.
-Like other broadcasting entities, such as BBC, Kiss, and even Virgin radio, the Capital Radio channel has evolved drastically over the years.
+Like other broadcasting entities, such as BBC, Kiss, and even Virgin radio, Capital Radio has evolved drastically over the years.
 Here’s the Radio Story…

 Nine of the stations in the Capital Radio story are owned by the “Global” brand, while the remaining two belong to the Commincorp UK group with franchising agreements.

 As of June 2018, the stations making up the Capital Radio group served an average weekly audience of around 7.4 million listeners.
 Around 57% of Capital’s listeners are in the age range of about 15 to 34 years old.